Tutorial for an invisible edge zipper on a bound and quilted cushion

 Again using your zipper foot, sew the zip in place.
 Make sure you sew close enough to the zipper to catch the seam (or fold) in the cushion back.
 Next place the back and the front together, wrong sides facing, and pin the back in place.
 On the front side sew the binding around the cushion.

-Left: Pin the back to hold it in place.
-Right: Turn the cushion cover over again and sew the binding around the remaining three sides. |
+Right: Turn the cushion cover over again and sew the binding around the remaining three sides.

 Use a cushion two sizes larger than the size of your cushion cover, and your zipper should stay hidden just so!